 Bose’s case provides an additional 12 hours of reserve power, and supports USB-C and wireless charging.
 The case can also fast charge the earbuds; when you place the QC Earbuds in the case for 15 minutes, you’re rewarded with two hours of playback time.
 The Samsung Galaxy Buds Pro case provides 13 hours of additional playtime, and supports Qi Wireless and Wireless PowerShare charging.
 You can fast charge the Galaxy Buds Pro: 10 minutes in the case yields 85 minutes of playtime.

-Which headset has better noise cancelling?
+Which headset has better noise canceling?

-Both the Samsung Galaxy Buds Pro and Bose QuietComfort Earbuds feature very good noise cancelling.
+Both the Samsung Galaxy Buds Pro and Bose QuietComfort Earbuds feature very good noise canceling.
 No matter how you travel, Bose and Samsung will make sure your journey is a quiet one.
 All you have to do is find the proper fit with the included ear tips.

-Noise cancelling technology works best to combat low-frequency, predictable sounds—think of the whir from your microwave or the unending roar of a jet engine.
+Noise canceling technology works best to combat low-frequency, predictable sounds—think of the whir from your microwave or the unending roar of a jet engine.
 However, ANC can’t reduce high-frequency noise with the same success.
 These higher pitched noises are often referred to as incidental noise (the sharp inhale of a nearby laugh or the clang of two metal pots).
 The Samsung Galaxy Buds Pro ear tips create a more complete seal to the ear canals, so they offer better passive isolation than the QC Earbuds.

 Hold up!
 Something’s missing:

-This section is typically where we display a noise cancelling chart to show you exactly where the ANC shines and where its deficiencies lie.
+This section is typically where we display a noise canceling chart to show you exactly where the ANC shines and where its deficiencies lie.
 Unfortunately, we’ve hit a technical snag in our testing.
 To combat this, we’ve purchased a Bruel & Kjaer 5128 test fixture (and the appropriate support equipment) to update our testing and data collection.
 It will take a bit to get it up and running in Canada, but we will update this article (and many others!) once we’re able with improved sound quality measurements and ANC performance plots.
 These will be made obvious by an announcement explaining the change, and a new chart aesthetic.

 Thank you for bearing with us, and we hope to see you again once we’ve sorted everything out.